Apple Is Worth One Trillion Dollars

 Apple, a company founded 42 years ago in a Santa Clara Valley garage to make personal computers, is now worth $1 trillion.
 It becomes the first American company to achieve that feat.

-A trillion dollars is an unimaginably big number no matter what you’re counting—but especially when it’s money.
+A trillion is an unimaginably big number no matter what you’re counting—but especially when it’s money.
 It’s the kind of number usually reserved for measures of aggregated national economic inputs and outputs.
 The 2018 U.S. budget accounts for estimated revenues of $3.6 trillion, and expenditures of $4 trillion.
 That makes Apple’s market cap as big as a quarter of federal operations.
 It’s hard to fathom what that even means.

 But because of inflation, the meaning of big numbers changes over time.
 Yesterday’s unthinkable measure of lucre is today’s ho-hum economic normalcy.
 These days, having owned a decent house for a couple decades in a major city might make you a millionaire, on paper at least.
 A billion dollars still feels pretty large, but mostly when held in the coffers of a single individual.
 There are over 2,200 members of the “three-comma club” this year, as Silicon Valley’s fictional tycoon Russ Hanneman calls billionairedom.
 But 90 of the top 100 global companies by market cap are worth over $100 billion.
 And despite Silicon Valley’s recent invention of the term “unicorn” to name privately-held start-ups worth $1 billion or more, that’s just not a lot of money by big-business standards.